AdobeDocs/experience-manager-64.en/help/forms/using/aem-forms-architecture-deployment.md

     >[!NOTE]
     >
-    > Adobe recommends to use a 3rd party data store to save final processed data instead of using the repository of pubish instance.
+    > Adobe recommends to use a 3rd party data store to save final processed data instead of using the repository of publish instance.

 * **Storage and post-processing of correspondence data arriving from a Publish instance:** AEM workflows perform the optional post-processing of the corresponding letter definitions.
 These workflows can save the final processed data into a suitable external data stores.